Director Resource

 FD Connect Timeout

-FDConnectTimeout = <time> where <time> is the time that the Director should continue attempting to contact the File daemon to start a job, and after which the Director will cancel the job.
-The default is 3 minutes.
+Description: Time that the Director should continue attempting to contact the File Daemon to start a job, and after which the Director will cancel the job.

 SD Connect Timeout

-SDConnectTimeout = <time> where is <time> the time that the Director should continue attempting to contact the Storage daemon to start a job, and after which the Director will cancel the job.
-The default is 30 minutes.
+Description: Time that the Director should continue attempting to contact the Storage daemon to start a job, and after which the Director will cancel the job.

 Dir Addresses

-DirAddresses = <IP-address-specification> Specify the ports and addresses on which the Director daemon will listen for Bacula Console connections.
-Probably the simplest way to explain this is to show an example:
+Description: Specifies the ports and addresses on which the Director daemon will listen for Bacula Console connections.

 DirAddresses = {